taskiq-python/taskiq/docs/guide/cli.md

 * `--max-fails` - Maximum number of child process exits.
 * `--shutdown-timeout` - maximum amount of time for graceful broker's shutdown in seconds (default 5).
 * `--wait-tasks-timeout` - graceful completion period for current tasks during shutdown.
 Cancellation is requested for callbacks still running after the period, and their cleanup is awaited.
 The default `None` waits without a timeout.
-* `--hardkill-count` - Number of termination signals to the main process before performing a hardkill.
+* `--hardkill-count` - per-worker termination-signal threshold for the worker's hard-kill handling.

 ## Scheduler